binbashar/le-ref-architecture-doc/docs/user-guide/playbooks/k8s.md

 !!! info
     Note if for some reason the nat-gateway changes, this layer has to be applied again.

+!!! info
+    Note the role `AWSReservedSSO_DevOps` (the one created in the SSO for Devops) is added as `system:masters`.
+If you want to change the role, check the `devopsrole` in `data.tf` file.

 #### 2 - Apply the cluster with KOPS